Gboly Ariyibi: Nottingham Forest

 On January 31, 2017, Ariyibi signed for Championship club and former European Champions Nottingham Forest for an undisclosed fee.
 Despite impressing for the club's under-23s, Ariyibi failed to make a single appearance for the club's first-team before the end of the season under Gary Brazil, who had signed him as caretaker-manager, or Mark Warburton, Brazil's permanent successor.

 On July 17, 2017, Ariyibi signed on a season long loan to Milton Keynes Dons, and scored his first goal for the club on August 8, 2017, in a 1–0 EFL Cup first round away win over Forest Green Rovers.
 After making 28 appearances for Milton Keynes Dons, his loan was terminated in January 2018.
 Shortly after, Aribiyi joined Northampton Town on loan for the remainder of the season. on April 8, 2018, Aribiyi's loan was cut short due to injury.

 On January 7, 2019, Ariyibi signed on loan with Motherwell for the remainder of the 2018–19 season.

 Panetolikos

 On September 1, 2019, Ariyibi joined Super League Greece side Panetolikos for a two-year deal for an undisclosed fee.
 On November 9, 2019, helped his club to side got back on level terms (2–2) as he deflected strike beating Nikos Melissas, in a thrilling 3–2 away loss against Volos FC.
 It was his first goal with the club in all competitions.

+After a spell in Portugal with Boavista, Ariyibi joined Super League Greece 2 side PAS Giannina on a free transfer.